modalitysystems/modalitysoftware-docs/CreateTeam/deployteamsapp.md

 Create Team is provided as an Microsoft Teams App that needs to be uploaded to your organisation's Apps section within Microsoft Teams.

-** NOTE Some of the steps below require making changes to your Microsoft Online Tennant which can sometimes take a few hours to take effect. ***
+> NOTE: Some of the steps below require making changes to your Microsoft Online Tennant which can sometimes take a few hours to take effect

 ## Admin Consent for CreateTeam App API